marcosheng2000/search-and-go/README.md

 # SearchAndGo 🚆📍

-**Developed at Jugend hackt 2025**
+**Developed at Jugend hackt 2024**

 SearchAndGo is an interactive train station map app that helps users find nearby stations and see real-time departure information.
 It was built with Python and Kivy during a weekend hackathon.

 ## 🌟 Features

+- Interactive map with zoom functionality
+- red markers represent Deutsche Bahn train stations
+- Clicking a marker reveals the station name and upcoming departures
-- Real-time train departures using Deutsche Bahn’s public API
+- Real-time data retreved from Deutsche Bahn's public API
-- Interactive map using `kivy_garden.mapview`
-- Station markers with popup info
-- Simple interface with zoom and click-to-exit
+- Clean user interface built with Kivy

 ## 👨‍💻 Team & Roles

-We were a team of several participants.
-Only two of us focused on programming.
-I worked on:
+I was one of two developers responsible for the programming aspects of the project.
+We collaborated closely to implement the core functionality of the app.
+Other team members contributed with data management, backend support, and overall project coordination.
+My main contributions included:
-- Connecting the Deutsche Bahn API
+- Integrating the Deutsche Bahn public API to fetch real-time departure data
-- Displaying the stations on a live map
+- Displaying train stations on the interactive map using Kivy Garden MapView
-- Handling real-time data and departures
-- Designing the user interface using Kivy
+- Designing and implementing the user interface with Kivy

-Other team members supported the project with research and ideas.
-Some external datasets used during development were removed later.

 ## 🛠️ Tech Stack

 - Python 3